 - Displays 100 to 0 percent charge. - Display blinks with 20% charge.
-Disables pump circuit with 10% charge.
+Option to disable pump circuit with 9% charge.
 Auto ranging for 36/48 volt operation.
 Adjustable for use on 24 to 80 volts.

-Section 2.3.4.a Internal Resistance Compensation
+Section 2.3.3.a Internal Resistance Compensation

 This feature is used when the Battery Discharge Indicator is present.
-Adjustment of this function will improve the accuracy of the BDI.
+Adjustment of this function optimizes BDI with among different brands of batteries.

-Section 2.3.5 Handset
+Section 2.3.4 Handset

 This is a multi-functional tool used with the LX, ZX, and SX Series GE solid state controls.
 The Handset consists of a Light Emitting Diode (LED) display and a keyboard for data entry.
-Note, for ordering purposes, a separate Handset part is required for SX controls.
+Note, for ordering purposes, a separate Handset part number is required for SX controls.
 Features and functions:

 - Monitor existing system status codes for both traction and pump controls.
-Monitor intermittent random status codes. - Monitor battery state of charge, if available. - Monitor hourmeter reading on traction and pump controls.
-Monitor or adjust the control functions.
+Monitor intermittent random status codes. - Monitor battery state of charge, if available. - Monitor hourmeter reading on traction and pump controls. - Monitor or adjust the control functions.